-Note: In order for this to take place, the agent(s) will need to have access to the Chronicall Desktop and must be logged into it.
-If you need information on accessing the Chronicall Desktop, see one of the following articles.
+Note: In order for this to take place, the agent(s) will need to have access to the Chronicall Desktop or Contact Center Agent Client (CCAC) and must be logged in.
+If you need information on accessing the Chronicall Desktop or Contact Center Agent Client, see one of the following articles.

 To be given the option to record a call manually, you will need to configure the Record/Pause tool.

 - Under the Recording section on the Chronicall main page and select "Manage Pause Permissions"

 - A window will appear that will allow you to select the permissions for your agents.
 You can select to provide permissions for all, some, or none of your agents.

 Once you've decided who you would like to have access to the Record/Pause tool, the agents will need access to the Chronicall Desktop.
 When they are logged in and they make/receive a call, a desktop tool will pop up.

 If they are set up to record automatically, a "pause" symbol will be displayed, signifying that they are being recorded.
 If they need to pause the recording for any reason, they can hit the "pause" symbol, and the "record" button will display.

 If they are not set up to record automatically, and they are given permission to the Record/Pause permission tool, a Record button will be displayed.
 If at any point the agent feels the need to record a call that is not being recorded, and as long as a recording port is available, they can hit the record button and it will force a recording.